vorpal-research/functional-hell/backlog.md

 #Other#
 - Try to make tuple-based pattern compile errors more clear (now when matcher contains 2 expressions and the pattern 1, the error is huge and cryptic)

+#Ideas for patterns#
+- Regexp patterns ???
+-